Creating, Maintaining, and Enjoying Successful Makerspaces

 What You Will Learn

-- A variety of materials (plastics, wood, cardboard, foam, cloth) and fastening methods;
+- A variety of materials and fastening methods

-- 2-D modelling software such as Gravit and Inkscape as appropriate for laser cutters and vinyl cutters;
+- 2D modelling software appropriate for laser cutters and vinyl cutters

-- 3-D modelling software such as Tinkercad, and Fusion as appropriate for 3- printers;
+- 3D modelling software as appropriate for 3D printers

-- Digital fabrication tools such as 3-D printers, laser cutters, vinyl cutters, sewing machines;
+- Digital fabrication tools (3D printers, laser cutters, vinyl cutters)

-- Alternative to electronics: Computer programming platforms for hardware-based applications such as Arduino, and Scratch with MaKey-MaKey
+- Computer programming platforms for hardware-based applications such as Arduino, and Scratch

-- Operations issues including designing, running, and staffing a safe and welcoming makerspace;
+- Operations issues including student and teacher training including, staffing and operating a safe and welcoming makerspace;

 Registration and Payment

-Registration is now WAITLIST.
+Registration is now OPEN.
 Click here to register

-The cost for the workshop is $1,000 per person and includes all materials and supplies for projects.
-Coffee, snacks, and light lunch are included.
+The cost for the workshop is $600 per person and includes all materials and supplies for projects.
+Coffee, snacks, and lunch are included.
 Participants should bring their own laptops and will have access to WiFi.
 Computer mice are recommended for some of the software packages.

 Registration is processed on a first-come, first-served basis, and is guaranteed once final payment is received.
 Payment can be made in the form of a purchase order, check or a money order made out to the Massachusetts Institute of Technology.